 Private equity sponsors may form a consortium or 'club' to pursue an acquisition for a variety of reasons, including risk-sharing and the ability to pursue a larger acquisition, since most fund partnership agreements limit the amount a fund may invest in a single portfolio company.
-In addition, private equity sponsors may form a consortium which includes one or more strategic partners.
+In addition, private equity sponsors may form a consortium that includes one or more strategic partners.
 An initial consideration to be addressed in a club deal is the need for the confidentiality agreements negotiated with the seller to allow each participant to share information regarding the target company with the other members of the consortium.
-The confidentiality agreements may include language permitting each participant to share information with co-investors generally, may specifically identify each member of the consortium, or may restrict a participant from approaching any potential co-investors (at least during an initial stage of a sale process) without obtaining the target company's prior consent.
+The confidentiality agreements may include language permitting each participant to share information with co-investors generally, may specifically identify each member of the consortium or may restrict a participant from approaching any potential coinvestors (at least during an initial stage of a sale process) without obtaining the target company's prior consent.
 The confidentiality agreements may also provide for an allocation of responsibility for any breach of the confidentiality agreements by a member of the consortium or such member's representatives and agents.

 Counsel to a consortium must ensure that the consortium agrees upon the proposed price and other material terms of the acquisition before any documentation is submitted to, or agreed with, the seller.
 In addition, counsel to a consortium will be required to ensure that the terms of any proposed financing, the obligations of each participant in connection with obtaining the financing and the conditions to each participant's obligation to fund its equity commitment have been agreed by each member of the consortium.
+It is not uncommon for the members of a consortium to enter into an 'interim investors agreement' at the time of signing a definitive purchase agreement or submission of a binding bid letter that governs how the consortium will handle decisions and issues related to the seller and the acquisition that may arise following signing and prior to closing.
+An interim investors agreement may also set forth the key terms of a shareholders' agreement to be entered into by the consortium members related to post-closing governance and other matters with respect to the acquisition.

-Each member of the consortium may have different investment horizons, targeted rates of return, tax or US Employee Retirement Income Security Act issues and structuring needs that must be addressed in a shareholders' agreement or other ancillary documentation relating to governance of the target company and the future exit of each participant from the transaction.
-As discussed in question 13, a shareholders' agreement would typically provide the consortium members with rights to designate directors, approval rights and veto rights and may include provisions relating to pre-emptive rights, tag-along and drag-along rights, transfer restrictions, future capital contributions, put rights, mandatory redemption provisions and restrictive covenants, which limit the ability of each consortium member to engage in certain types of transactions outside the target company.
+Each member of the consortium may have different investment horizons (particularly if a consortium includes one or more private equity sponsors and a strategic partner), targeted rates of return, tax or US Employee Retirement Income Security Act issues and structuring needs that must be addressed in a shareholders' agreement or other ancillary documentation relating to governance of the target company and the future exit of each participant from the transaction.
+Particularly in the case where a private equity sponsor is partnering with a strategic buyer, the sponsor may seek to obtain certain commitments from the strategic buyer (eg, non-competition covenants, no dispositions prior to an exit by the sponsor) and the strategic buyer may seek to limit the veto rights or liquidity rights (or both) of a sponsor.
+As discussed in question 13, a shareholders' agreement would typically provide the consortium members with rights to designate directors, approval rights and veto rights and may include provisions relating to pre-emptive rights, tag-along and drag-along rights, transfer restrictions, future capital contributions, put rights, mandatory redemption provisions and restrictive covenants that limit the ability of each consortium member to engage in certain types of transactions outside the target company.
 The various rights included in a shareholders' agreement are frequently allocated among consortium members on the basis of each member's percentage ownership of the target company following the consummation of the acquisition.
-In any event, each member of the consortium will be required to agree upon and execute the final shareholders' agreement and other ancillary documentation governing their relationship with respect to the target company.